Laurence Boswell: West End and Broadway

 In London’s West End, Boswell directed Ben Elton’s Popcorn; Madonna in Up for Grabs (2002); This Is Our Youth, featuring Matt Damon and Jake Gyllenhaal; Christopher Hampton’s Treats; and a revival of A Day in the Death of Joe Egg starring Eddie Izzard.
 The latter transferred to Broadway and earned him a Tony Award nomination, and also won the Drama Desk Award for Outstanding Revival of a Play.

 Bath Studio (Ustinov Studio)

 In April 2011 Boswell was appointed Artistic Director of the Ustinov Studio at Theatre Royal Bath.
 He programming series of international and European classics—often in new translations (some by him)—including Iphigenia, The Phoenix of Madrid, The Surprise of Love, Intimate Apparel, Trouble in Mind, and The Mother.

 Recent Work

-Since leaving The Ustinov, Boswell has being developing projects in a freelance capacity, including an adaptation of Fyodor Dostoevsky’s ‘A Dream of a Ridiculous Man’ which was performed at The Marylebone Theatre in April 2024 to critical acclaim.
+Since leaving The Ustinov, Boswell has been developing projects in a freelance capacity, including an adaptation of Fyodor Dostoevsky’s ‘A Dream of a Ridiculous Man’ which was performed at The Marylebone Theatre in April 2024 to critical acclaim.
 Other projects include an upcoming play for The Marylebone Theatre entitled ‘The Playwright’ and a future feature film entitled ‘A Question of Duty’, which he is attached to direct.